Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Proof of Theorem

-\begin{IEEEbiography} {Constantinos Kitsos} holds a Diploma in Electrical and Computer Engineering and in 2016 he received an M.Sc. in Applied Mathematics, both from the National Technical University of Athens, Greece.
-In 2020, he received a Ph.D. degree in Automatic Control from GIPSA-lab, Université Grenoble Alpes, Grenoble, France.
-He is currently a Postdoctoral Fellow at the Department of Electrical Engineering of Tel-Aviv University, Israel.
-Prior to that, he was affiliated with the Laboratory for Analysis and Architecture of Systems of the French National Center for Scientific Research (LAAS-CNRS), Toulouse, France.
-His research interests include nonlinear observers and control of PDEs. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }] {Constantinos Kitsos} holds a Diploma in Electrical and Computer Engineering and in 2016 he received an M.Sc. in Applied Mathematics, both from the National Technical University of Athens, Greece.
+In 2020, he received a Ph.D. degree in Automatic Control from Université Grenoble Alpes (GIPSA-lab), France.
+Since then, he has been affiliated as a Postdoctoral Researcher with the Department of Electrical Engineering of Tel-Aviv University, Israel and with with the Laboratory for Analysis and Architecture of Systems of the French National Center for Scientific Research (LAAS-CNRS), Toulouse, France.
+His research interests include nonlinear observers and control of PDEs. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Emilia Fridman} received the M.Sc. and the Ph.D. degrees in USSR in mathematics.

-\begin{IEEEbiography} {Emilia Fridman} received the M.Sc. degree from Kuibyshev State University, USSR, in 1981 and the Ph.D. degree from Voronezh State University, USSR, in 1986, all in mathematics.
-From 1986 to 1992 she was an Assistant and Associate Professor in the Department of Mathematics at Kuibyshev Institute of Railway Engineers, USSR.
 Since 1993 she has been at Tel Aviv University, where she is currently Professor of Electrical Engineering-Systems.
-She has held visiting positions at the Weierstrass Institute for Applied Analysis and Stochastics in Berlin (Germany), INRIA in Rocquencourt (France), Ecole Centrale de Lille (France), Valenciennes University (France), Leicester University (UK), Kent University (UK), CINVESTAV (Mexico), Zhejiang University (China), St. Petersburg IPM (Russia), Melbourne University (Australia), Supelec (France), KTH (Sweden).
+She has held visiting positions at the Weierstrass Institute for Applied Analysis and Stochastics in Berlin (Germany), INRIA in Rocquencourt (France), Ecole Centrale de Lille (France), Leicester University (UK), Kent University (UK), CINVESTAV (Mexico), Zhejiang University (China), St. Petersburg IPM (Russia), Melbourne University (Australia), Supelec (France), KTH (Sweden).